Our Mission

 Pillar II: Gestalt Uncut

-Understanding Echo Chambers
+Perceive Echo Chambers

 As it pertains to our current media landscape, a growing of interest has been paid to the ideological echo chamber.
 As sources of information have become decentralized, communities of readers, listeners, and viewers have become increasingly segmented.
 One’s personal informational matrix is no longer generalizable to large cohorts of the population.
 The inputs of one group are likely at odds completely with another, creating inevitable tension and disunity.